Maintaining a buy-to-let property involves many landlord responsibilities. It is important to ensure the home is safe for your tenants.

 - Making sure this equipment is maintained.
 A check should be carried out by a Gas Safe Registered Engineer every 12 months.

-- Keeping a record of safety checks for 2 years.
+- Keeping a record of safety checks for two years.

 - Distributing a copy of the gas safety record to new tenants before they move in.

 - Issuing a copy of this record to any existing tenants.
 You need to do this within 28 days of it being completed.

 For compliance with fire safety legislation, the following are examples of what a landlord needs to do:

 - Install at least one smoke alarm on every floor of the property.